moseslua/free-code-synthetic/README.md

 # free-code-synthetic

-A lightweight wrapper that configures Claude Code to use [synthetic.new](https://synthetic.new)'s API instead of Anthropic's — enabling free, high-quality AI coding with models like **Kimi-K2.5-NVFP4**.
+A lightweight wrapper that configures Clxxxx Free-Code to use [synthetic.new](https://synthetic.new)'s API instead of Anthropic's — enabling free, high-quality AI coding with models like **Kimi-K2.5-NVFP4**.

 ## What is this?